Mysterious-i/phptravels_exercise/README.md

 ## Exercise 4:

 > Take a look around the website and list and justify three happy paths that we could test to ensure some more core functionalities of our application are working, and for each one, list two edge cases that could be tested.
 Choose one of the happy paths and implement it and its edge cases.

+### Chosen Functionality Scenarios:
+Definitions

+- ##### 'Sign up'

+    - :smile: An anonymous user is able to sign up with valid credentials
+    - :confused: An existing user tries to sign up with already registered credentials
+    - :confused: An anonymous user tries to sign up with invalid credentials

+- ##### 'Forgot Password'

+    - :smile: An existing user is able to retrieve password with a valid registered email
+    - :confused: An anonymous user tries to retrieve password with an unregistered email
+    - :confused: An anonymous user tries to retrieve password by providing an invalid email

+- ##### 'Newsletter Subscription'

+    - :smile: An authenticated(eg. logged in) user is able to modify the newsletter subscription
+    - :confused: An anonymous user tries to subscribe to the newsletter by providing an invalid email
+    - :confused: An anonymous user tries to subscribe to the newsletter with a previously subscribed email address